-Using Save Type 4, you can create new tables and/or edit table properties by using save-to-database within a spreadsheet, rather than using the table administration tools.
-This may be a more convenient approach if you have many tables to create or edit, or if you need to update the tables frequently.
+Using Save Type 4, you can create, edit, and delete tables by using save-to-database within a spreadsheet, rather than using the table administration tools.
+This may be a more convenient approach if you have many tables to modify, or if you need to update the tables frequently.